yapurnico/PI_ML_Ops_NicoYapur/README.md

 - I added a requirements file to specify the libraries to use while deploying in Render.
 - I added a .gitignore file to ignore unnecesary files and prevent them to be loaded to github.
 - 'credits.csv' and 'movies_dataset.csv' where the data given to develop the project.
+- 'credits.csv' exceeded the limit size of github and was added to gitignore.